Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Receiving Messages.rst

 How Do We Test It?
 ^^^^^^^^^^^^^^^^^^^^

-Our example program has to stay running for us to receive messages, so if we want to test our latest changes, we'll want to add an infinite sleep into the program, so that it runs until we press control+c.
+Our example program has to stay running for us to receive messages, so if we want to test our latest changes, we'll want to keep the program running until we specifically want to exit.
+To do this we'll put our main thread to sleep on a timed interval, and wake it up from time to time to see if the program should exit or keep running.

 .. code-block:: c++

-   while (true)
+   while (running)
    {
       // CAN stack runs in other threads.
-Do nothing forever. std::this_thread::sleep_for(std::chrono::milliseconds(1000));
+Do nothing for a while. std::this_thread::sleep_for(std::chrono::milliseconds(1000));
    }